yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

             }
         },
         "response": {
-            "post": "url to POST to using application/x-www-form-urlencoded", "get": "url to use for a GET with query params" }
+            "post": "url to POST to using application/x-www-form-urlencoded" }
     }